surajitm/java/README.md

    * Do a initial commit
    * Push the project to the repository.

             Got non-first-forward issue:
             > git pull --rebase
             This will apply changes that has been done online.

  # Some important interview question:
+   ## BigDecimal:

+        * For getting accurate result in calculation or big number calculation we can use BigDecimal.
+        * BigDecimal is a immutable class.
+        * We can do all numerical operation with BigDecimal.
+        * Method of big decimal:
+          add(),subtract(),multiply(),divide()

    ## String-
    ## OOPS-
    ## Collection-